LuisAlejandro/agoras/docs/migration/faq.rst

 Q: I see deprecation warnings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A: Deprecation warnings indicate you're using old commands or parameters that will be removed in the future.
+A: Deprecation warnings indicate you're using old commands or parameters that will be removed in Agoras 3.0 (legacy ``agoras publish`` is supported through all 2.x releases).
 Update your commands to the new format.
-The warnings won't break your scripts, but you should migrate to avoid issues when legacy support is removed.
+The warnings won't break your scripts, but you should migrate before upgrading to 3.0.

 Q: OAuth authorization fails
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~